jvanhei/demand_forecasting_challenge/README.md

 quantile_alphas = [0.05, 0.5, 0.95]  # predict quantiles for the predictions (used for plotting confidence intervals)
 ```

-variable names (depends on the dataset).
+Variable names (depend on the dataset).
 Categorical variables have more than two categories.

 ```python